-Essentially, scope 1 and 2 are those emissions that are owned or controlled by a company, whereas scope 3 emissions are a consequence of the activities of the company but occur from sources not owned or controlled by it.
+Essentially, scope 1 are those direct emissions that are owned or controlled by a company, whereas scope 2 and 3 indirect emissions are a consequence of the activities of the company but occur from sources not owned or controlled by it.

 Scope 1 covers emissions from sources that an organisation owns or controls directly – for example from burning fuel in our fleet of vehicles (if they’re not electrically-powered).

-Scope 2 are emissions that a company causes indirectly when the energy it purchases and uses is produced.
-For example, for our electric fleet vehicles the emissions from the generation of the electricity they're powered by would fall into this category.
+Scope 2 are emissions that a company causes indirectly and come from where the energy it purchases and uses is produced.
+For example, the emissions caused when generating the electricity that we use in our buildings would fall into this category.

-Scope 3 encompasses emissions that are not produced by the company itself, and not the result of activities from assets owned or controlled by them, but by those that it’s indirectly responsible for, up and down its value chain.
+Scope 3 encompasses emissions that are not produced by the company itself and are not the result of activities from assets owned or controlled by them, but by those that it’s indirectly responsible for up and down its value chain.
 An example of this is when we buy, use and dispose of products from suppliers.
 Scope 3 emissions include all sources not within the scope 1 and 2 boundaries.

 There are lots of considerations beyond emissions alone – such as cost and practicality – but, to an extent, we can choose whether our fleet is low or zero emissions, we can determine how our buildings are warmed and a manufacturer can look at ways to reduce the carbon cost of its production processes.